haicanberra/haicanberra/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me
 Hi👋 I'm Hai :)
-  🌱 My passion lies in <u>Machine Learning</u>, <u>Reinforcement Learning</u> and
+🌱 My passion lies in <ins>Machine Learning</ins>, <ins>Reinforcement Learning</ins> and <ins>Algorithms</ins>.
-                        <u>Algorithms</u>.
 🌲 Open to collaborating on any projects!
 🌴 B.Sc. with Specialization in Computing Science.
 🌾 Graduated from the University of Alberta in April 2023.

 ## 🌐 Socials